bickfordb/Shotwell/README.md

 Features
 --------

- * Efficiently handles large collections
+ * Efficiently handles large media collections
  * Automatically stays up to date with your media library
  * Scans your media fast
  * Loads cover art and artist metadata from the web